blockmatic-icebox/powerstack/README.md

 ## Hooks Architecture toolkit

-We provide a hooks architecture toolkit with tools for creating react and react native application following these patterns.
+We provide a hooks architecture toolkit with tools for creating react and react native applications following these architectural patterns.

 See [packages/hooks-architecture](./packages/hooks-architecture) for a thorough guide.

 ## Examples